-If you are experiencing warning signs of age-related macular degeneration or would like more information on this disease, please contact the Progressive Vision Institute at any of our locations.
+If you are experiencing warning signs of age-related macular degeneration or would like more information on this disease and macular degeneration treatment, please contact the Progressive Vision Institute at any of our locations.

 What is Macular Degeneration?

 In order to understand Macular Degeneration, it is first necessary to understand the basic anatomy of the eye.
 The “Macula” is the central area of the retina.
 It is responsible for reading vision and fine visual tasks.
 Macular degeneration attacks this center part of the eye.
 It destroys central vision, which is necessary for reading, driving, identifying faces, watching television, and doing fine detailed work.
 In its earliest stages, age-related macular degeneration (AMD) can be difficult to detect.
 Sometimes it progresses so slowly that people do not notice a change in their vision, and years may go by before they see an ophthalmologist or eye care professional.
 In other cases, the deterioration can be very rapid and can appear to happen overnight.

 Early diagnosis of AMD is essential to successful treatment.
 Age-related macular degeneration, as the name implies, affects the macula, which is about the size of the “O” in this sentence.
 The macula is the part of the retina which is responsible for our most detailed vision.
 We use the macula for reading, driving, recognizing faces, watching television, and fine work.
 The root causes of macular degeneration are still unknown.